 Can hepatitis be prevented?

 This also depends on the individual type.
-Some viral types of hepatitis can be prevented with a vaccination.
-Alcoholic hepatitis can be prevented by not drinking alcohol.
+Some viral types of hepatitis (hepatitis A and B) can be prevented with a vaccination.
+Safer sex and using clean needles when injecting drugs can reduce the risk of hepatitis B, C, and D. Alcoholic hepatitis can be prevented by not drinking alcohol.
 Refer to the individual leaflets linked above for further detail.